velis74/DynamicForms/doc/documents/guides/templates.rst

 template is field/base_field_v4.html.
 That template makes sure that the label, input, errors and help text is correctly shown.
 This template is extracted by templates that are used for rendering individual field types (e.g.: checkbox.html, input.html, radio.html, etc.)

+.. todo:: explain how to change template to another one